netkicorp/transactid-library-java/README.md

 ## General Usage

-To use the methods to create the BIP messages you can use the static methods in the class TransactId.
+To use the methods to create the BIP messages you can use the static methods in the class TransactId for example:

+        val transactIdInstance = TransactId
+        transactIdInstance.isInvoiceRequestValid(invoiceRequestBinary)

+        or

+        TransactId.isInvoiceRequestValid(invoiceRequestBinary)

 There are three main method types that you'll use: create\*, is\*Valid, and parse\*.

 ## Invoice Request

 Please refer to the [BIP75][2] documentation for detailed requirements for a InvoiceRequest.
-When it comes to using this library to create one you'll need to provide the following:

-* InvoiceRequestParameters
-    * amount: Long
-    * privateKeyPem: String
-    * notificationUrl: String

-* KeyPairPem
-    * certificatePem: String
-    * memo: str
-    * type: PkiType

 Create an object for sending like so:

-    val invoiceRequestBinary = TransactId.createInvoiceRequest(invoiceRequestParameters, keyPairPem)
+        /**
+         * Create InvoiceRequest message.
+         *
+         * @param invoiceRequestParameters data to create the InvoiceRequest.
+         * @param ownerParameters of the accounts for this transaction.
+         * @param senderParameters of the protocol message.
+         * @return binary object of the message created.
+         * @throws InvalidOwnersException if the provided list of owners is not valid.
+         */
+        @Throws(InvalidOwnersException::class)
+        fun createInvoiceRequest(
+            invoiceRequestParameters: InvoiceRequestParameters,
+            ownerParameters: List<OwnerParameters>,
+            senderParameters: SenderParameters
+        ): ByteArray

 This will provide you with a serialized binary that you can then send to someone else who is able to parse and validate one of these things.